Das Kapital: Part III: The Reproduction and Circulation of the Aggregate Social Capital

 Marx's two-department model of simple reproduction.
 Each arrow represents a commodity exchange from seller to buyer, with money flowing in the opposite direction.

 For "simple reproduction" (where all surplus-value is consumed as revenue and there is no net accumulation), an equilibrium condition must be met: the constant capital of Department II (c2) must be equal to the sum of the variable capital and surplus-value of Department I (v1 + s1).
 This means that the demand for means of production from Department II must match the demand for means of consumption from the workers and capitalists in Department I.

 For "expanded reproduction" (accumulation), a portion of the surplus-value in both departments must be capitalised, i.e., reinvested to purchase additional means of production and labour-power.
 This requires a different set of equilibrium conditions.
 Marx demonstrates arithmetically how such balanced growth is theoretically possible, but also highlights the numerous points at which disproportionalities and crises can arise due to the "anarchic" nature of capitalist production and the complexities of interdepartmental exchanges, particularly concerning the replacement of fixed capital.
-He emphasizes the crucial role of money capital and the "virtual money capital" (hoarded savings) in mediating these exchanges and facilitating accumulation, hinting at the necessity of a credit system which is largely abstracted from in Volume II.
+He emphasises the crucial role of money capital and the "virtual money capital" (hoarded savings) in mediating these exchanges and facilitating accumulation, hinting at the necessity of a credit system which is largely abstracted from in Volume II.

 The "ultimate reason for all real crises", Marx notes, "always remains the poverty and restricted consumption of the masses, in the face of the drive of capitalist production to develop the productive forces as if only the absolute consumption capacity of society set a limit to them".